 The film follows director Kip Andersen as he interviews several physicians with whom many of us are familiar–Dr. Michael Greger, Dr. Neal Barnard, Dr. Caldwell Esselstyn, Dr. John McDougall, and others.

-Andersen also interviews (or tries to) several representatives of various health organizations such as the American Heart Association and the American Diabetes association.
+Andersen also interviews (or tries to) several representatives of various health organizations such as the American Heart Association and the American Diabetes Association.
 Unfortunately, he is shut down before getting answers to his questions about the links between diet and health.

-Given this and numerous studies linking consumption of meat and animal byproducts to major health issues such as diabetes, Andersen is puzzled as to why non-profit organizations such as the American Diabetes Association would include recipes containing meat in their recommended diets.
+Given this and numerous studies linking the consumption of meat and animal byproducts to major health issues such as diabetes, Andersen is puzzled as to why non-profit organizations such as the American Diabetes Association would include recipes containing meat in their recommended diets.
 This is where things get ugly.
 Andersen was chewed out by Robert Ratner, then Chief Scientific & Medical Officer for the American Diabetes Association (Ratner left the ADA in 2017, the same year What the Health was released), for asking so many questions about the links between meat and diabetes.
 The doctor ended up storming out of the room.